pachadotdev/freedomhouse/README.md

 in a single tidy table.
 This is useful for text mining and sentiment analysis.

 Another addition of mine was is to add translations.
+This work is not affiliated with Freedom House.

 ## Installation